Easy Vanilla Panna Cotta with Blueberry Coulis

-Then adding lemon (or lime) juice and sugar to it, mix it and put it in the microwave for about a minute and let it chill in the fridge.
+Then add lemon (or lime) juice and sugar to it, mix it, put it in the microwave for about a minute and let it chill in the fridge.

 Now you don’t have to do it immediately after making the panna cotta, but if the coulis is warm/hot when you pour it over the cold dessert, it will start to melt.
 But if you’re a quick eater, then I suppose this doesn’t matter.

 Once you’ve found that the panna cotta is set, use a knife to carefully scrape the sides and detach it from the mold or cup (or just eat it in the dish and save yourself the hassle).

 And there you have it!
 A delicious and easy dessert that’s great for impressing friends and family or sharing with yourself!